Axanthic-Game-Studios/Lands-of-Icaria/README.md

-# Lands of Icarus/ia Minecraft Mod.
+# Lands of Icaria Minecraft Mod.
 #
 Floating Dimension with several core elements to its gameplay:
 #